Dogzhou/aws-solutions-architect-associate-notes/README.md

 __DataSync__ is primarily used to simplify migration with AWS.
 It makes it simple and fast to move large amounts of data online between on-premises storage and S3 or EFS.

 __Global Accelerator__ is a service that improves the availability and performance of your applications with local or global users

+__Macie__ is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data